Life after a T4 spinal cord injury will require some lifestyle adjustments.

 To help you understand what to expect following a T4 spinal cord injury, this article will go over what muscles are affected and recovery outlook.
 Let’s get started!

 The amount of functions affected will depend on your level of injury.
 Level of injury refers to the lowest area of the spinal cord where individuals exhibit normal sensation and mobility.

 The spinal cord is categorized into 31 segments (top to bottom):

 Every level of the spinal cord receives sensory information from different areas of skin (dermatome) and innervates different muscles (myotome).

 photo credit: Ralf Stefan

 The thoracic region of the spinal cord innervates the muscles in your trunk.

-Your spinal cord is the passageway that relays signals between your brain and body.
-After a spinal cord injury, these signals may not be able to pass through the damage, resulting in loss of motor function and sensation at and below your level of injury.
+Your spinal cord relays signals between your brain and body.
+After a spinal cord injury, these signals may not be able to pass through the damage, resulting in loss of motor function and sensation below your level of injury.

 Functions Affected by a T4 Spinal Cord Injury

-A T4 spinal cord injury directly affects sensation around the 4th intercostal space (the area between your 4th and 5th rib), which is generally level with the nipples.
+The T4 spinal nerves directly affect sensation around the 4th intercostal space (the area between your 4th and 5th rib), which is generally level with the nipples.